 Marjorie R. Williams, a native of Pennsylvania, considers herself a successful transplant.
 She cares deeply about the agricultural and environmental health of southeastern Massachusetts.
 Working as a book coach and freelance writer, she gains sustenance from her family, friends, and dog.
 She scurries between South Dartmouth and Cambridge and is grateful to have two feet planted in both worlds.
 Her book Markets of Paris will be published in Spring 2012 by The Little Bookroom. firstname.lastname@example.org

-Samantha Woods is the Executive Director for the North and South Rivers Watershed Association and volunteers for the Weir River Watershed in her off hours.
-Lately she has been working to restore herring in both of these river systems either through dam removal or appropriate fish ladder management.
+Samantha Woods is the Executive Director of the North and South Rivers Watershed Association and volunteers for the Weir River Watershed in her off hours.
+Lately, she has been working to restore herring in both of these river systems either through dam removal or appropriate fish ladder management.
 And long ago in a galaxy far far away she and Alex both were working on their Master’s degrees in the same phytoplankton laboratory at UMass Boston.

 Kathleen FitzPatrick Wright began her career in financial services, working at KPMG and State Street.
 She switched careers and has started her own business providing technical writing services to small businesses and corporations.
 She also enjoys freelance writing, and her work has appeared in many local newspapers and magazines.
-She is a frequent contributor to edible South Shore, and currently lives in Marshfield with her husband and two children.